kesteckb/COMSM-SEGP/Conclusion/README.md

 - To minimise the risk of addiction playing our game, we should carefully review the application’s design and remove features that encourage addictive behaviour.
 - To provide support for screen readers, we should fully implement high-contrast colours and incorporate semantic HTML.

-#### Potential for Misuse
+#### 7.4.3 Potential for Misuse

 While our application has good intentions, its core ideas and functionality could be extended for potentially unethical purposes.

 Our existing product could be adapted to a website for commercial purposes.
 It could be modified to include in-page advertisements that collect user data.
 This change could introduce privacy and security concerns for the application, which could be considered unethical based on consequentialism.
 Additionally, the website’s food choices could be updated to specific products and become focused on advertising over dietary education.
 As a result, the site could become less ethical from the lens of virtue ethics.

 As mentioned above, our product has a risk of becoming addictive.
-Further implementations of similar products could exacerbate the addictiveness of the through dark design patterns [<sup>X</sup>](https://www.darkpattern.games/).
+Further implementations of similar products could exacerbate the addictiveness of the through dark design patterns[<sup>[4]</sup>](https://www.darkpattern.games/).
 For example, an endless amount of levels could be implemented, or players could be required to feed the hobbit at different times throughout the day.
 In combination with in-game advertisements or purchases, the focus of the game could switch to profit over education.
 Consequentialism and virtue ethics both indicate that this implementation of our ideas would be unethical due to its health impact on players.

 ### 7.5 Future Work